 - Concentration of credit risk may be a concern if investments in any one issuer represent 5 percent or more of net Program assets, excluding investments issued or explicitly guaranteed by the U.S. government and investments in mutual funds, external investment pools, and other pooled investments.
 Concentration of credit risk is not addressed in the Program's investment requirements.
-As of June 30, 2005, 98% of the Program's assets were invested in a money market fund; however, this fund solely invests in U.S. government securities. - Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
+As of June 30, 2006, almost all of the Program's assets were invested in a money market fund; however, this fund solely invests in U.S. government securities. - Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
-As of June 30, 2005, the federal agency securities will mature in six months, \$1.4 million in U.S. Treasury notes will mature in 12 months, and \$41,614 in U.S. Treasury notes will mature in 18 months. - Foreign currency risk is the risk that changes in currency exchange rates will adversely affect the fair value of an investment.
-Foreign currency holdings are not specifically addressed in the Program's investment requirements; however, no investments denominated in foreign currency were held by the Program as of June 30, 2005.
+As of June 30, 2006, the U.S. Treasury notes will mature in six months. - Foreign currency risk is the risk that changes in currency exchange rates will adversely affect the fair value of an investment.
+Foreign currency holdings are not specifically addressed in the Program's investment requirements; however, no investments denominated in foreign currency were held by the Program as of June 30, 2006.